pass-r/ListoDo-frontend/README.md

-# DuNau
+# DuNau (Frontend)
 ## Todo app - Frontend built with React

-This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository 'dunau-backend').
+This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository [dunau-backend](https://github.com/pass-r/dunau-backend)).

 ## Name